superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/1_hands_on.md

    - **Parameter Groups**: In the AWS Management Console, navigate to the RDS service, select your database instance, and configure the parameter group to fine-tune database settings.
    - **Option Groups**: Add necessary options to your RDS instance using option groups, such as enabling performance insights or additional monitoring tools.

+## RDS Backup and Restore Procedures

+1. Automated Backups:

+   - Enable automated backups when creating your RDS instance:
+     ```typescript
+     const myDatabase = new rds.DatabaseInstance(this, "MyDatabase", {
+       // ... other configuration ...
+       backupRetention: cdk.Duration.days(7),
+     });
+     ```

+2. Manual Snapshots:

+   - Create a manual snapshot before major changes:
+     ```bash
+     aws rds create-db-snapshot --db-instance-identifier my-database --db-snapshot-identifier my-snapshot
+     ```

+3. Restore from Snapshot:
+   - To restore from a snapshot, use the AWS Management Console or AWS CLI:
+     ```bash
+     aws rds restore-db-instance-from-db-snapshot --db-instance-identifier my-new-database --db-snapshot-identifier my-snapshot
+     ```

+## RDS Encryption Options

+1. Encryption at Rest:

+   - Enable encryption at rest when creating your RDS instance:
+     ```typescript
+     const myDatabase = new rds.DatabaseInstance(this, "MyDatabase", {
+       // ... other configuration ...
+       storageEncrypted: true,
+       encryptionKey: kms.Key.fromKeyArn(
+         this,
+         "MyKey",
+         "arn:aws:kms:region:account:key/key-id"
+       ),
+     });
+     ```

+2. Encryption in Transit:
+   - Use SSL/TLS for connections to your RDS instance.
+In your application, ensure you're using an SSL-enabled connection string.

 ## Summary of Steps

 - Set up the VPC and security groups using AWS CDK.